xiaoxiae/videos/12-state-space/SCRIPT.md

 **a8:** This solution works but wouldn't terminate in a reasonable amount of time because of the branching factor, which is the average number of neighbouring states.

 \marginpar{\texttt{RobotGraph}}
-**a9:** When going from the starting state, the problem doesn't branch too much initially, but the more resources are acquired, the more options there are, so getting to depth 24 of this tree will take a very long time, since it has around 21 million nodes.
+**a9:** When going from the starting state (which is one ore robot and no resources), the problem doesn't branch too much initially, but the more resources are acquired, the more options there are, so getting to depth 24 of this tree will take a very long time, since it has around 21 million nodes.

 **a10:** So is the problem entirely hopeless?
 Well, no, there are a few things we can do, namely pruning and prioritization.